 Put the solar panel in the sun, the battery will charge up.
 When the battery is low and the sun is shining on the PV, the LED will be red.
 When the battery charges up to the float voltage, the LED will alternate red/green.
 When the sun goes down, the LED will shut off.

-In systems where the battery is frequently deep-discharged, the equalize switch should occasionally be turned on for a period of several hours to a full day, this increases the charge of the battery's weaker cells.
+In systems where the battery is frequently deep-discharged, the equalize switch should occasionally be turned on for a period of several hours to a full day, this assures that the battery's weaker cells become fully charged.

 The above circuit may be used if you wish to charge a remote secondary battery, an example would be a 12V battery in a portable lamp.
 The #1156 lamp limits the secondary battery's charge current to a maximum of 2 amps, it also protects the remote wiring from high currents in the event of a short circuit.
 The wiring should be rated to handle more than 2 amps of current, #16 or #14 gauge wire is recommended.
 Other lamps may be used for setting different maximum charge current values.

 The Schottky diode prevents a load on the main battery from discharging the secondary battery.
 The diode has about a .5V drop under load, so the secondary battery will always stay .5V below the main battery's maximum (float) voltage setting.
 A wet cell lead acid main battery and a gell cell remote battery will work well in this configuration since the float voltages for gell cell batteries are lower than for wet cell batteries.